-This is a favorite among e-bike enthusiasts.
+This is a favorite among e-bike enthusiasts, and I never regretted buying one myself.
 From the name itself, you can tell that it can be folded for storage.
 Being able to fold it also makes for easier handling.

 This rack is very sturdy and has a weight capacity of a whopping 130 pounds, so you should be able to transport 2 e-bikes without any problems.

 It also comes with a ramp, so you won’t have to lift your heavy e-bikes onto it.
 Just simply roll them up and lock them into place.

 As an extra feature, it has a foot-operated lever that tilts the entire rack down so you’ll have access to your back hatch.
 It’s not the cheapest, I’ll give you that.

 Compare prices on Amazon (affiliate link), be aware that this isn’t a cheap rack but the quality is unmatched.

 Saris SuperClamp EX 2-Bike

 This rack can securely hold two 60-pound e-bikes, while it weighs only 30 lbs.
 Being that it’s relatively light, installing and taking it off your vehicle should be a breeze.
 The duel-wheel clamping hooks should keep your e-bike rattle-free.

 The material of this rack is very durable, and it’s manufactured in the States.